aleph2c/learning_xslt_with_python/README.md

 - The error messages from incorrect xsl compilations are turned off by default in ``saxonche``.
 It took me a while to understand that saxon produces nice compiler errors (Michael Kay talks about this in his interviews), but if you use ``saxonche`` all you see is "there was a compiler error" when you make a mistake.
-This isn't that helpful if you are trying to learn XSLT.  (this package uses a Java version of the saxon technology to provide compiler errors, see below).
+This isn't that helpful if you are trying to learn XSLT.
+  (this package uses a Java version of the saxon technology to provide compiler errors, see below).

 - It infrequently issues stack overflow errors.

+The original version of ``saxonche`` would frequently cause StackOverFlow errors, if you are running ``12.0.0``, upgrade immediately: ``pip install --upgrade saxonche``.
+The current version still crashes but not as often.
+So wrap any calls to the library in exceptions and ensure you can recover (I don't know if this leaks memory).
+The ``saxonche`` library is low quality work wrapping high quality work, but its improving.
+If you need something more reliable, you could call out to the Java versions of saxon with a pipe.

 As a Python developer learning XSLT your main challenge will be to stop thinking like a procedural programmer and start thinking like a functional programmer.